Why Burning the Midnight Oil Might Be Bad for Your Teeth

 Of Habits and Hygiene

-What causes that fourfold increase in cavity risk?
+What causes cavity risk?
 Researchers discussed two possibilities.
 First, they noted that night owls were less likely to brush their teeth twice a day.
 Less frequent toothbrushing means that plaque stays on your teeth longer, which gives oral bacteria more time to excrete acid on teeth.
 Whether you’re skipping brushing in the morning or the evening, the critical period is overnight when your saliva levels naturally decrease, making it easier for bacteria to grow and do more damage.

 But night owls were also less likely to report eating breakfast daily.
 Skipping breakfast might not seem like it would impact your risk, but if you skip breakfast you are more likely to snack all day.
 This gives bacteria fuel to keep damaging your teeth over extended periods of time.

 Several other factors not mentioned in this survey could be contributing to cavity risk.
 First, evening times are more likely to be smokers, and smoking has a negative impact on your oral health.
 Night owls might be more likely to consume caffeinated beverages, either as they’re staying up at night or when they’re trying to get going in the morning.
 Caffeinated beverages often contain sugar, and can be highly acidic, especially sodas and energy drinks.